ptech2009/linux-server-security/README.md

 ```
 ⚠️ Notes

-  Beta status:
-    This script is currently in beta.
-It has been tested extensively, but further optimization is ongoing.
+  This script has been tested extensively, but further optimization is ongoing.
 Feedback is highly appreciated!

   Backups:
     While the script automatically backs up modified configs, it's still a good idea to keep separate backups before applying any critical changes.